fearless, adventuresome spirit leads to hair-raising rides down her homemade

 --ILLINOIS SOCIAL SCIENCE STANDARDS

-*America history - past and present, how people shape change
+*America history - past and present/how and why perspectives differed, how

 *National celebration months and the heroines honored